-- Claimant must: - be an Australian resident (page 56) and in Australia on the day the claim is made, and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid for any period of absence from Australia (some exceptions may apply).
+- Claimant must be an Australian resident (page 56) and in Australia on the day the claim is made. - A qualifying residence period (page 55) of 10 years (with at least 5 of those years being continuous) applies to claimants.
+Some exemptions may apply. - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid for any period of absence from Australia (some exceptions may apply).
 However, after 26 weeks the rate may change. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international